5 Considerations To Make Before Getting A Pet

 Is Your Home Pet-Friendly?

-Before you buy or adopt a pet, you will need to take a look at your home; is it pet-friendly?
-At first glance, the answer might be a yes, but you do need to look deeper, just to be sure.
-There are many everyday items that could innocently be lying around your home that a pet would find dangerous.
+Before you buy or adopt a pet, you will need to look at your home; is it pet-friendly?
+At first glance, the answer might be a yes, but you do need to look deeper to be sure.
+Many everyday items could innocently be lying around your home that a pet would find dangerous.
 For example:

 - Chewing gum can be fatal to dogs